Stack

 A due date tells you when something should be done.
 Your stack rank tells you what matters most right now.
 If a task keeps getting outranked by other work, that's a signal, not a scheduling failure.

 Urgency still matters.
-Quick Check asks whether something needs to happen today or this week, and that feeds into the ranking.
+The flame flag lets you mark something as needing to happen today, and that feeds into the ranking.
 But a specific date on a calendar adds overhead without adding clarity.
 You already know what's urgent.
 The hard part is deciding what's most important, and that's what the stack is for.

 Work from the top.
 Trust the rank.